 Pregnancy is an exciting and special time, but it can also be a little overwhelming.

-As a part of your health plan, you can sign up for the Future Moms Program - a pregnancy support program designed just for moms-to-be.
-Whether this is your first pregnancy or your fifth, the Future Moms Program can help you along the way.
+As a part of your health plan, you can sign up for the Future Moms Program - a no-cost pregnancy support program designed just for moms-to-be.
+Whether this is your first pregnancy or your third, the Future Moms Program can help you along the way.

 As soon as your doctor confirms your pregnancy, call The Empire Plan and notify us that you are pregnant.
 This call is important.
-When you call, your pregnancy-related hospital admissions will be precertified, so you will be covered at the highest level when you are admitted.
-Also, you will speak with a maternity specialist who will ask you some basic questions about your pregnancy.
-The maternity specialist will ask you if you would like to participate in the Future Moms Program.
+When you call, your admission to the hospital to deliver your baby will be precertified and you will be covered at the highest level.
+You will also be contacted by a maternity specialist who will help you enroll in the Future Moms Program.
+Enrollment is easy and will give you access to maternity specialists who can answer your questions.